romyngo/Chart.js/docs/07-Advanced.md

 ### Building Chart.js

-Chart.js uses <a href="http://gulpjs.com/" target="_blank">gulp</a> to build the library into a single JavaScript file.
+Chart.js uses <a href="http://gulpjs.com/" target="_blank">gulp</a> and <a href="https://webpack.github.io/" target="_blank">Webpack</a> to build the library into a single JavaScript file.
+The unminifed source file, Chart.js, will use the CommonJS dependecy loading.
+The minified file, Chart.min.js, will be wrapped via webpack to include the color parsing dependency.
+Moment.js will still need to be loaded externally.

 Firstly, we need to ensure development dependencies are installed.
 With node and npm installed, after cloning the Chart.js repo to a local directory, and navigating to that directory in the command line, we can run the following: